PaulBryden/ROVER/README.md

 Here is our branching structure:

-master - our release branch: you can't push to this admin - a branch for adding documentation files etc. develop - the most up to date version of our software
+- master: our release branch: you can't push to this
+- admin: a branch for adding documentation files etc.
+- develop: the most up to date version of our software

 When you do any work, you should: